FMazzoni/gmail-datalake-extractor/README.md

    uv run api-server
    ```

-   Server will start on `http://localhost:8000` with DuckDB backend.
+   Server will start on `http://localhost:8000` with DuckDB backend and DuckLake storage.

 ### Docker Deployment